openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

 You must already heard about this from everybody.
 Google Summer of Code 2011 is nearby and openSUSE wants to participate.
 Currently we are collecting ideas and mentors and we are going to apply.
 I also came up with few projects and volunteered to mentor them.
-I saw Thomas Thym introducing his GSoC ideas and I think it™s great to write a blog posts that introduce projects.
-So I™ll join and here comes the first project that many of you were waiting for “ SaX 3.
+I saw Thomas Thym introducing his GSoC ideas and I think itâ€™s great to write a blog posts that introduce projects.
+So Iâ€™ll join and here comes the first project that many of you were waiting for â€“ SaX 3.

 **SaX 3**

-I guess I don™t have to explain what was SaX 2 good for.
-It is one of the most voted features in openFATE “ bring SaX back to live.
+I guess I donâ€™t have to explain what was SaX 2 good for.
+It is one of the most voted features in openFATE â€“ bring SaX back to live.
 SaX 2 was the tool to configure X server.
-Whenever your X didn™t behave correctly, whenever you needed to tweak any settings, SaX 2 was there for you.
+Whenever your X didnâ€™t behave correctly, whenever you needed to tweak any settings, SaX 2 was there for you.
 Unfortunately it worked only with xorg.conf file.
 Nowadays X are much better.
-We™ve got auto detection of everything which works most of the time.
+Weâ€™ve got auto detection of everything which works most of the time.
 Some little tweaks can be added to /etc/X11/xorg.conf.d directory and every tweak can be in separate file.
-It™s much better than before, easier to take care of, easier to understand and maintain.
-But as already mentioned, SaX2 can™t handle current situation.
+Itâ€™s much better than before, easier to take care of, easier to understand and maintain.
+But as already mentioned, SaX2 canâ€™t handle current situation.
 That is why I propose creating SaX 3 as a part of GSoC.

 **Features**